 This sequence of gymnastics shape changes is used a lot in more advanced skills such as somersaults and even on more basic skills such as the Squat Through Vault.

-A good tuck jump has the knees come up to the chest which requires a fair bit of power.
+A good tuck jump has the knees come up to the chest which requires leg power.
 A common mistake is for gymnasts to drop their chest down towards the knees.
 Avoid doing this as it will cause you to lose balance.

 Half Turn Jump

-The other jump on my beginner’s skill list is the half-turn jump (1/2).
-It is the easiest jump to learn which involves a turn (I guess 1/4 turn is easier but it isn’t used in recognized gymnastics skills).
+Another jump on the beginner’s gymnastic skills list is the half-turn jump (1/2).
+It is the easiest jump to learn which involves a turn (1/4 turn is easier but it isn’t used in recognized gymnastics skills).

 The gymnast now has to control two movements at the same time – jumping up and turning.
 A good half-turn jump is performed with the chest up and the eyes forward.
 It is easy to lose balance if you look for the floor.
 Master the half-turn and you can keep adding multiples of halves until you have a full turn, one and a half etc.